-Shell rot is a common disease which affects them, it is caused by bacteria which break down the chitin in their exoskeleton.
+Shell rot is a common disease that affects them, it is caused by bacteria that break down the chitin in their exoskeleton.
 This creates holes and can lead to secondary more severe infections.

-Feeding your creatures contaminated seafood like shelled Oyster or Mussels or poor hygiene conditions within the tank can both lead to shell rot.
+Feeding your creatures contaminated seafood like shelled Oysters or Mussels or poor hygiene conditions within the tank can both lead to shell rot.

 Any shelled seafood you choose to feed them should be boiled to kill any bacteria and fungi.